ibm-cloud-docs/openshift/openshift_cluster_access.md

 {: shortdesc}

 1. Make sure that you have the [**Administrator** IAM platform role for the cluster](/docs/openshift?topic=openshift-users#add_users).
-2. Set your terminal context for the cluster by using the Link endpoint and download the TLS certificates and permission files for the administrator.
+2. Set your command line context for the cluster by using the Link endpoint and download the TLS certificates and permission files for the administrator.
 For more information, see the [CLI documentation](/docs/openshift?topic=openshift-kubernetes-service-cli#cs_cluster_config).
     ```
     ibmcloud oc cluster config -c <cluster_name_or_ID> --endpoint link --admin
     ```